96-LB/RiftOfTheNecroManager/README.md

 2. Expand the "Assets" tab at the bottom and download `BepInEx_win_x64_5.X.Y.Z.zip`.

 > [!IMPORTANT]
-> Download the 64-bit Windows version even if you use a different operating system!, download `BepInEx_win_x64_5.X.Y.Z.zip`.
+> Download the 64-bit Windows version even if you use a different operating system!

 3. Extract the contents of the `.zip` file into your Rift of the NecroDancer game folder.